Skip to main content

 HANDLING

-• SPARCS will further handle and secure fully-executed agreement.
+• SPARCS will further handle and secure a fully executed agreement.

-Like externally sponsored research projects, internally funded projects like RISF, FRPD, and GRIP should follow the solicitation guidelines, including if Indirect costs are allowable.
-Indirect costs can be either allowed or not, it depends on the source of funding, so it is important to follow the solicitation.
-If the solicitation is not clear on this point, please seek clarification from the point of contact and document it in PINS.
-Also most internally funded projects require PINS prior to submission, but be aware that some require them only after the project has been selected for funding.
+Like externally sponsored research projects, internally funded projects like RISF, FRPD, and GRIP should follow the solicitation guidelines, including whether indirect costs are allowable.
+Indirect costs may be allowed or not, depending on the funding source, so it is important to follow the solicitation.
+If the solicitation is unclear, please seek clarification from the point of contact and document it in PINS (or PD).
+Also, most internally funded projects require PINS (or PD) before submission, but be aware that some require them only after the project has been selected for funding.

-The Intergovernmental Personnel Act Mobility Program provides for the temporary assignment of skilled personnel between the Federal Government and state and local governments, colleges and universities, Indian tribal governments, federally funded research and development centers, and other eligible organizations (“non-Federal organizations”).
-These assignments allow civilian employees of Federal agencies to serve with eligible non-Federal organizations for a limited period without loss of employee rights and benefits.
+The Intergovernmental Personnel Act Mobility Program temporarily assigns skilled personnel between the Federal Government and state and local governments, colleges and universities, Indian tribal governments, federally funded research and development centers, and other eligible organizations (“non-Federal organizations”).
+These assignments allow civilian employees of Federal agencies to serve with eligible non-Federal organizations for a limited period without losing employee rights and benefits.
 A Federal agency may document IPA assignments for intermittent, part-time, and full-time employment.
 They may also enter into IPA assignments on a reimbursable or non-reimbursable basis, meaning they may be cost-neutral to both agencies.
-Whether an IPA assignment is reimbursable is determined by the agency and non-Federal entity involved in the assignment.
+The agency and non-Federal entity involved determine whether an IPA assignment is reimbursable.

-Each assignment should be made for purposes which the Federal agency head, or his or her designee, determines are of mutual concern and benefit to the Federal agency and to the non-Federal organization.
-Each proposed assignment should be carefully examined to ensure that it is for sound public purposes and furthers the goals and objectives of the participating organizations.
-Assignments arranged to meet the personal interests of employees, to circumvent personnel ceilings, or to avoid unpleasant personnel decisions are contrary to the spirit and intent of the mobility assignment program.
+Each assignment should be made for purposes that the Federal agency head, or his or her designee, determines are of mutual concern and benefit to the Federal agency and the non-federal organization.
+Each proposed assignment should be carefully examined to ensure it serves sound public purposes and furthers the goals and objectives of the participating organizations.
+Assignments arranged to meet employees’ personal interests, circumvent personnel ceilings, or avoid unpleasant personnel decisions are contrary to the spirit and intent of the mobility assignment program.

 • assisting the transfer and use of new technologies and approaches to solving governmental problems;